 An audio signal is then generated by an audio transmitter corresponding to the assigned phonetic and based on trained data associated with vocal characteristics stored in a machine learning unit.

-The generation of audio signals according to the phonetics having a combination of vowels and consonants leads to the generation of speech and enables the mute people to audibly communicate with others.
-The speech synthesis technique of the present subject matter uses phonetics, and therefore the speech generation is independent of any language.
+The generation of audio signals according to phonetics having a combination of vowels and consonants leads to the generation of speech and enables mute people to audibly communicate with others.
+The speech synthesis technique of the present subject matter uses phonetics; therefore, speech generation is independent of any language.

 The team is further working to enhance the features such as durability, weight, responsiveness, and ease-of-use, of the developed device.

 The developed product will be commercialized through a start-up incubated by IIT Jodhpur.